 When a baby is born prematurely, it can be expected that we, tifgroup, will not look to repatriate the baby by any method of transport before he or she is ‘term’, this does mean some parents have to stay in resort for some time, weeks even months.
 Depending on how early the baby is.

-Whilst in UAE a mother went into premature labour and gave birth by emergency c-section, to a baby girl at 26 weeks gestation, making her extremely pre-term.
+Whilst in the Middle East a mother went into premature labour and gave birth by emergency c-section, to a baby at 26 weeks gestation, making her extremely pre-term…

-The little girl was born with and suffered, numerous complications of a perforated bowel, necrosing enterocolitis, ileostomy, ileostomy closure, haemorrhage into her cerebral ventricles, ventriculitis, hydrocephalus, with numerous procedures to release pressure by removing intracerebral fluid, and haemorrhage into lungs.
+The baby was born with and suffered, numerous complications of a perforated bowel, necrosing enterocolitis, ileostomy, ileostomy closure, haemorrhage into her cerebral ventricles, ventriculitis, hydrocephalus, with numerous procedures to release pressure by removing intracerebral fluid, and haemorrhage into lungs.